 The balancing act between cost optimization and investing in growth can be delicate.
-Inflation is currently slowing, but businesses still feel the financial squeeze.
+Inflation is slowing, but businesses still feel the financial squeeze.
 In times of financial pressure, it can be tempting to maximize profit by cutting costs.
 But “you can’t cost cut your way to prosperity,” says CFO Gabriela R., who tells businesses that while no costs should be off the chopping block, the wrong cuts can be counterproductive to growth.

 Cost reduction strategies require careful planning, but Gabriela outlines her most important advice to businesses who want to grow more cost-effectively.